aajonusnet/aajonusnet/md/QNA/Q&A Of December 14, 2008.md

 Q: No, just the warm water from the tap.

-A:But some people put a hundred and twenty degree water in there and put it in there for a little while.
+A: But some people put a hundred and twenty degree water in there and put it in there for a little while.
 The refrigerated milk or cool milk or room temperature milk is going to get too hot.
 You have to kind of test it and see how long it takes for the milk to get warm and it doesn't exceed a hundred